illusion0001/illusion0001.github.io/_posts/2021-02-15-t1-head-crash-bug-fix.md

 ![](\assets\images\t1-ps3-head-crash\t1-head-debug-spu-data.png)

-In Register 29, there's some data here.
+In Register 10 and 29, there's some data here.
 It seems to be collision data.

 Our best guess is that the game thinks the object collied is an enemy and no data generated.